mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/3-functional/4ZWU-STS-Volume-Distribution/README.md

 - The preceding litmus experiment verifies if the cstor storage volume replicas are distributed across the pool pods created in multiple nodes.
 - Finally, the litmus experiment deletes the application deployed and verifies if the volume is deleted successfully.

+#### Expected result

+- The busybox statefulset application should be created successfully with single storage replica.
+- The storage volume replicas should be scattered across different cstor pools in the cluster.

 #### Test Result